 Dance students are given the opportunity each semester to participate in public performances.
 Dance program faculty members, guest artists and students choreograph for the concerts.
 Performing and production work is done by students with assistance from the department.

 NOTE: Students may earn credit for participating in dance technique classes.
 Each class is 1 credit and may be repeated for credit.
 Students may earn a maximum of eight credits from dance technique classes towards graduation.
 Dance technique classes are graded S/N.

-Theatre and Dance Productions
+Theater and Dance Productions

-Participation in theatre and dance productions at Macalester is available to all students at the college, regardless of major or minor affiliations with the department.
+Participation in theater and dance productions at Macalester is available to all students at the college, regardless of major or minor affiliations with the department.
 Open auditions are conducted for productions each semester and technical positions are filled from a combination of experienced and new students who are willing to learn the skills necessary to accomplish the tasks.
-For theatre productions, any non-major student working on a production may receive theatre practicum credit if s/he fulfills the basic requirements (see practicum listings among course descriptions).
+For theater productions, any non-major student working on a production may receive theater practicum credit if s/he fulfills the basic requirements (see practicum listings among course descriptions).
 Because of the collaborative and experiential nature of mainstage productions, majors and minors are required to complete a sequence of production practica as part of their comprehensive training in performance praxis.

 General Distribution Requirement

 All four-credit theater and dance courses count toward the general distribution requirement in the fine arts.
 Topics courses cross-listed from other departments meet the distribution assigned by those departments.

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U.S. identities and differences will be posted on the Registrar’s web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.